things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 There are two ways of changing the configuration of the single channel gateway:

 1. Changing the ESP-sc-gway.h file at compile-time
-2. Run the http://<gateway-IP> web interface to change setting at complie time.
+2. Run the http://<gateway-IP> web interface to change settings at run time.

 ## Editing the ESP-sc-gway.h file